lidofinance/dual-governance/docs/specification.md

 #### Preconditions

-* The Emergency Mode MUST be active.
+- The Emergency Mode MUST be active.
-* If the Emergency Mode was activated less than the `emergency mode max duration` ago, MUST be called by the [Admin Executor](#Administrative-actions) address.
+- If the Emergency Mode was activated less than the `emergency mode max duration` ago, MUST be called by the [Admin Executor](#Administrative-actions) address.

+---

-### Function: EmergencyProtectedTimelock.emergencyReset
+### Function: `EmergencyProtectedTimelock.emergencyReset`

 ```solidity
 function emergencyReset()